FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

 This architecture was heavily influenced by [Samuel Shaw et al.'s paper "ForMIC: Foraging via Multiagent RL with Implicit Communication"](https://arxiv.org/pdf/2006.08152.pdf) and my next post will likely be integrating some form of pheromones into this policy.

+# Environment Wrapper Changes
-In any case, we're going to add two environment wrappers so we can run the LSTM cell.
+We're going to add two environment wrappers so we can run the LSTM cell.
 For the first wrapper, supersuit has a lambda method (called *observation_lambda_v0*) that we can use to write our own wrapper and we'll use it to transpose the observation to put channels first <code>from (Height, Width, Channels) to (Channels, Height, Width)</code> since that is what pytorch is expecting.
 The second wrapper simply stacks a pair of frames (at timesteps t and t-1 for a *stack_size* of two) to be used in the LSTM cell (this one's called *frame_stack_v1*).
 We can also remove the sticky_actions wrapper from the last post because our agents have memory now.

 ```python
 def make_env():